The HIBEAM Instrument at the European Spallation Source: Introduction

 \section{Introduction}

 The European Spallation Source (ESS) will become the most powerful research facility worldwide for neutron-based studies once it reaches full completion~\cite{Garoby_2017}.
-With its exceptional capabilities, including a higher useful flux of neutrons compared to any existing research reactor and an unprecedented level of neutron brightness, the ESS surpasses current neutron sources.
+With its exceptional capabilities, including a higher useful flux of neutrons compared to any existing research reactor and an unprecedented level of neutron brightness, the ESS surpasses any currently available neutron source and opens a new intensity frontier in particle physics.

-The ESS is presently in the process of constructing 15 instruments as part of its comprehensive suite, consisting of 22 instruments necessary to fully achieve its scientific objectives as defined in the ESS statutes~\cite{ESS-statutes}.
-Furthermore, the ESS has a dedicated mandate for fundamental physics research.
-However, one of the critical missing elements is the absence of a dedicated beamline specifically designed for fundamental physics experiments~\cite{ess-gap} .
-This identified limitation highlights the importance of establishing such a beamline to fulfill the ESS's comprehensive scientific mission.
-In this context, taking advantage of the ESS scientific capability the HIBEAM (High-Intensity Baryon Extraction and Measurement) collaboration aims to conduct a program of beam neutron oscillation searches.
-Upgrades to the ESS infrastructure allow an improved HIBEAM design with respect to earlier work~\cite{Addazi:2020nlz,Abele:2022iml}.
+Although the ESS is presently constructing 15 instruments, 22 instruments are ultimately foreseen to fully achieve the scientific objectives set out in the ESS statutes~\cite{ESS-statutes}.
+In addition to neutron scattering studies for materials and life sciences, the ESS has a dedicated mandate for fundamental physics research.
+A prioritisation exercise identified the absence of a dedicated beamline for particle physics as being a missing scientific capability of the highest importance~\cite{ess-gap}.
+In this context, taking advantage of ESS's unique scientific potential, the High-Intensity Baryon Extraction and Measurement (HIBEAM) collaboration is designing a beamline and related infrastructure for a world-leading particle physics research program.

-The goals of the HIBEAM project are outlined in Ref.~\cite{Addazi:2020nlz}.
-In this paper, a design is given of a HIBEAM beamline with which a number of high precision searches for neutron oscillations can be made.
-Neutrons converting to anti-neutrons and/or sterile neutrons are high precision probes of baryon number violation (BNV) and address a number of open questions in modern physics, including baryogenesis and dark matter.

-For the first time in over thirty years, a competitive search for free neutrons converting to anti-neutrons will be made.
-The HIBEAM sensitivity exceeds that of the previous search at the ILL~\cite{Baldo-Ceolin:1994hzw} by around an order of magnitude.
-The improvements are due to the capability of the ESS source, and improvements in neutron focusing and detector technology since the last search.
-Similar sensitivity improvements are expected for the HIBEAM program of searches for sterile neutrons compared to earlier searches made at ultra-cold neutron (UCN) facilities~\cite{ban,serb1,altarev,bodek,serb2,zurab11,berbiondi,edm}.

-This paper is organised as follows.
-A brief motivation for neutron conversion is given.
-This is followed by an overview of the phenomenology of neutron conversions which is used to explain the principles underpinning the design of the search program.
-The ESS and HIBEAM beamline are then described.
-This is followed by a description of the magnetic shielding and control infrastructure, after which the neutron and antineutron detectors are described.